MontiCore/monticore/docs/Impressum.md

-Please note that this is an open source project and each contributor may change any artifact of the project -- even this text -- so we do not claim any responsibility or credits for the project, even so we are currently the __curators__.
+Please note that this is an open source project and each contributor may change any artifact of the project -- even this text -- so we do not claim any responsibility or credits for the project, even so we are currently having the role of the __curators__.

 ---------------------